 1> else:

 2> perform the Random Access Resource selection procedure (see clause 5.1.2).

+Editor’s NOTE: Some update may be needed in this section depending on whether CFRA is applicable or not in case the random access procedure is triggered upon beam failure detection of both BFD-RS sets of SpCell.

 5.1.1a Initialization of variables specific to Random Access type